 Chlamydia

-Chlamydia is the most common sexually transmitted infection (STI).
-In Western Australia women and men under 25 have the highest rates of chlamydia.
+Chlamydia is the most common sexually transmissible infection (STI).
+In Western Australia young people under 25 have the highest rates of chlamydia.
 Because people often don't have symptoms, it can be very hard to know if you've got it or not.

 Signs and symptoms

-Most girls and guys don't notice any signs at all.
+Most people don't notice any signs at all.

 A burning sensation when passing urine, an unusual vaginal discharge and pain in the lower belly.